1.Promulgated on July 2, 1965.

 Before collection of membership dues is completed, the government shall earmark budgets to subsidize the Irrigation Association.

 The Irrigation Association shall collect construction fees from members who directly benefit from water conservancy construction programs approved, or designated by supervising authorities in accordance with the Irrigation Association's actual needs.
 Starting from the second year, as each lot derives benefits, construction fees shall be collected annually, within the limit of total construction fees.

 If purposes of the lots deriving benefits are amended, lot owner shall be responsible for construction fees that have not been paid.
 If lot ownership is transferred to a new proprietor, the new proprietor shall be responsible for paying construction fees.

-Farmland irrigation associations shall collect fees for building and surplus water utilization, and the fees shall be classified as operation revenue.
+The Irrigation Association shall collect fees for building and surplus water utilization, and the fees shall be classified as operation revenue.

-Membership fees and construction fees established in the organization constitution, if not paid by obligators as scheduled, there shall be an incremental 1-percent overdue fine for every three days.
+Membership dues and construction fees established in the organization constitution, if not paid by obligators as scheduled, there shall be an incremental 1-percent overdue fine for every three days.
 But the incremental overdue fines shall not exceed 10 percent of the total.

-Membership fees and construction fees, if not paid after 30 days, irrigation associations shall prepare a letter of receivables on demand, along with an overdue fine petition to court for compulsory execution.
+Membership dues and construction fees, if not paid after 30 days, irrigation associations shall prepare a letter of receivables on demand, along with an overdue fine petition to court for compulsory execution.
 Obligators shall propose a letter of exception if unwilling to accept court ruling; but no letter of exception shall be proposed afterwards.
 Court ruling shall come into effect within 7 days.

 Aforementioned public funds and arrangement funds shall not be employed without the approval of supervising authorities.